pybamm-team/pybamm.org/content/about/index.md

 src = '/images/logos/university_of_warwick.png'
-alt = 'Logo for the University of Warwick' width = 500 title = 'Logo for the University of Warwick' attribution = 'Logo for the University of Warwick' attributionlink = '' caption = "Logo for the University of Warwick"
+alt = 'Logo for the University of Warwick' width = 500 attributionlink = ''
+caption = "Logo for the University of Warwick"
 {{< /figure >}}